MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-asynchronous-serverless.md

 ## Security considerations

-If you store the database connection string plain in the code, anyone who has access to source code can search through and get access to the database, because the information required to connect is stored within it.
-At the minimum it should be stored as part of the Function [application settings](https://docs.microsoft.com/azure/azure-functions/functions-how-to-use-azure-function-app-settings#settings), for bonus points use Key Vault instead as it's the recommended method.
+Do not hard-code the database connection string into the source of the Function.
+Instead, at a minimum, leverage the [Function App Settings](https://docs.microsoft.com/azure/azure-functions/functions-how-to-use-azure-function-app-settings#manage-app-service-settings) or, for even stronger security, use [Key Vault](https://docs.microsoft.com/azure/key-vault/) instead.
 There is a tutorial explaining how to [create a Key Vault](https://blogs.msdn.microsoft.com/benjaminperkins/2018/06/13/create-an-azure-key-vault-and-secret/), how to [use a managed service identity with a Function](https://blogs.msdn.microsoft.com/benjaminperkins/2018/06/13/using-managed-service-identity-msi-with-and-azure-app-service-or-an-azure-function/) and finally how to [read the secret stored in Key Vault from a Function](https://blogs.msdn.microsoft.com/benjaminperkins/2018/06/13/how-to-connect-to-a-database-from-an-azure-function-using-azure-key-vault/).

 ## Alternatives

-In this reference architecture, Azure Database for MySQL was the database that it was opted for.
-However, it could be replaced for [Azure SQL Database](https://docs.microsoft.com/azure/sql-database/sql-database-technical-overview) or [Azure Database for PostgreSQL](https://docs.microsoft.com/azure/postgresql/).
+In this reference architecture, Azure Database for MySQL was used, however it could be replaced with [Azure SQL Database](https://docs.microsoft.com/azure/sql-database/sql-database-technical-overview) or [Azure Database for PostgreSQL](https://docs.microsoft.com/azure/postgresql/).

 ## Additional resources and samples